iamicefox37/videosite/README.md

-Underdevelopment project of a website that is meant for entertainment videos.
+This is a repository for an underdevelopment project of a website that is meant for entertainment videos.